-Summary: Family writing projects provide opportunities to build relationships among families, students and teachers while strengthening literacy, and are an especially powerful resource for families for whom English is not a first language and who are sometimes unfamiliar with the dominant school culture.
-This article describes activities, structures and benefits for all in one Connecticut school community.
+Summary: Family writing projects are an powerful resource for families for whom English is not a first language and who are sometimes unfamiliar with the dominant school culture.
+The projects provide opportunities to build relationships among families, students and teachers while strengthening literacy.
+This article describes activities, structures and benefits of a family writing project developed in the Greenwich, Connecticut school community.

 Original Date of Publication: 2004

 At Hamilton Avenue School in Greenwich, Connecticut, where I teach fifth-graders, many parents, like parents everywhere, want to be more involved with their children’s education but are unsure how to do so.
 They are lucky if they get many, or any, details when they ask their child about a day at school.
 When parents are invited to school, it is usually for a school-initiated meeting—such as an open house or a parent-teacher conference.
 Almost never is a parent invited to take part in a lesson as a participant and learner.
 Our family writing project has changed that.
 Now parents have become side-by-side learners with their children.

 The idea and design for the family writing project came from Arthur Kelly, a teacher at John C. Fremont Middle School in Las Vegas, Nevada.
 (See Arthur Kelly’s accompanying article, “No More Fear and Loathing: The Family Writing Project in Las Vegas”.)
 Kelly started a family writing project at his school in 2001 and has been sharing his experiences with other teachers in the hopes that they will form family writing projects at their schools.
 Kate Frey, a colleague of mine, met Kelly at a Project Outreach conference sponsored by the National Writing Project.
 She was so inspired by his enthusiasm about the family writing project’s success that she wanted to try this idea out at our school.
 Fortunately for me, I was one of the teachers Kate invited to help her pioneer our program.